GSA/fpki-guides/_includes/microsoft_trust_store_removal_faqs.md

 ### Should I be concerned with “Bring Your Own Device” (BYOD) program devices?

 If BYOD program users are performing any of the following activities, redistributing COMMON is required to avoid issues:
 - PIV smart card logon (to VPNs or intranet sites)
 - Validate PIV digital signatures (emails or documents)
 - Navigate to intranet pages whose SSL/TLS certificates chain to COMMON

-Yes, COMMON will need to be redistributed to BYOD resources to prevent issues.